surge-synthesizer/surge/README.md

 ## Building a VST2

-Due to licensing restrictions, VST2 builds of Surge **may not** be re-distributed.
+Due to licensing restrictions, VST2 builds of Surge **may not** be redistributed.
 However, it is possible to build a VST2 of Surge for your own personal use.
 First, obtain a local copy of the VST2 SDK, and unzip it to a folder of your choice.
 Then set `VST2SDK_DIR` to point to that folder: